patcable/food/README.md

 sometimes lazy.
 If I have a command line utility that I can just run next time I am in a terminal (which is always) -- all the easier.

+Also, this is far from perfect.
+But it Works For Me(tm).

 Yeah, but why PHP and why Ruby?
 -------------------------------
  * Because I wanted to